software-development-guidelines/explicit-versioning/README.md

   * Major UX change that impacts in a significant way the usability will increment version to 2.0.0.0.
 * MAJOR:
   * Any Breaking Code Change will increment version to 1.1.0.0.
   * UX change that impacts the usability will increment version to 1.1.0.0.
 * MINOR:
   * New Features will increment version to 1.0.1.0.
   * Refracting Code that do not impact Public Api will increment version to 1.0.1.0.
   * Deprecating Code that do not impact Public Api will increment version to 1.0.1.0.
   * Removing Code that do not impact Public Api will increment version to 1.0.1.0.
+  * UX change that not impacts the usability will increment version to 1.0.1.0.
 * PATCH:
   * Security Fix(es) will increment version to 1.0.0.1.
   * Bug Fix(es) will increment version to 1.0.0.1.